whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-designers.md

-# Designer Takeaways - Quality Rater Guidelines
+# Quality Rater Guidelines for Designers, TL;DR

 Here we summarize what to avoid when designing a site and, in some cases, what can be done instead.